ralphjsmit/laravel-seo/README.md

 9. `modified_time` (should be a `Carbon` instance with the published time.
 By default this will be the `updated_at` property of your model)
 10. `section` (should be the name of the section of your content.
 It is used for OpenGraph article tags and it could be something like the category of the post)
 11. `tags` (should be an array with tags.
 It is used for the OpenGraph article tags)
-12. 'schema' (this should be a SchemaCollection instance, where you can configure the JSON-LD structured data schema tags)
+12. `schema` (this should be a SchemaCollection instance, where you can configure the JSON-LD structured data schema tags)
 13. `locale` (this should be the locale of the page.
 By default this is derived from `app()->getLocale()` and it looks like `en` or `nl`.)
-14. `robots` (should be a string with the content value of the robots meta tag `nofollow,noindex`)
+14. `robots` (should be a string with the content value of the robots meta tag, like `nofollow,noindex`).
+You can also use the `$SEOData->markAsNoIndex()` to prevent a page from being indexed.

 Finally, you should update your Blade file, so that it can receive your model when generating the tags: